-The college employs two qualified Speech Pathologists.
-Both practitioners are embedded in our literacy classes across the college targeting the necessary skills and knowledge our students need to become literate, critical thinkers.
+The college employs a qualified Speech Pathologist.
+Our practitioner is embedded in our literacy classes across the college targeting the necessary skills and knowledge our students need to become literate, critical thinkers.

-VCD engages a visiting Audiologist from Hearing Australia to provide routine testing for our students.
+VCD engages a visiting Audiologist from Hearing Australia to provide routine services and maintenance for our students’ hearing devices.
 This enables students to maintain their hearing health with minimal disruption to learning time.

 Social and Emotional Support for Learning

 Our teachers and wellbeing professionals work with students to ensure that they feel safe, engaged and empowered to learn at school.
 Where students need individualised mental health support our wellbeing team may organise referrals to appropriate specialised counselling services.
-Please be in touch with our Youth Wellbeing Support Worker, Matthew Norman, for more information about social and emotional support for students.
+Please be in touch with our VCD wellbeing team for more information about social and emotional support for students.

 Careers and Pathways

 Our dedicated Pathways Coordinator, Jet Atlas, works with students across the college to map out tertiary pathways and career options beyond their VCD schooling.
 Jet also works with families to develop at-home goals to assist students with their independent living skills and employment options.

 VCD recognises that the best wellbeing and academic results are achieved through strong family partnerships.
 We understand the parent has a primary role as the child’s first teacher, and work with all families to support their children’s learning.
 VCD’s Family Engagement Leader, Gene Reardon, reaches out to all families with information and support about raising and educating deaf children.
 To learn more about Gene’s work and support for parents/carers, visit our Family Support Services page.